-Adiant Capital Partners, a Swiss investment firm specialising in private markets impact investing, closed down Adiant Solar Opportunities I, a construction fund it manages, after it has delivered a 32% IRR under a 5-year mandate for a corporate client.
+Adiant Capital Partners, a Swiss investment advisory firm specialising in private markets impact investing, closed down Adiant Solar Opportunities I, a construction fund it manages, after it has delivered a 32% IRR under a 5-year mandate for a corporate client.

 Adiant Solar Opportunities I S.A. (“ASO”), a Luxembourg-based investment vehicle managed by Adiant Capital Partners (“Adiant”) has been launched mid-2012.
 ASO has been created to meet specific investment requirements of a client of Adiant, a EUR 60bn revenue aerospace and defence group.
 ASO was the first fund investment of this client and was able to accommodate the client’s investment requirements: (i) annual liquidity, (ii) fixed income and equity upside features and (iii) a 5-year maturity.